South Luangwa National Park

+The meandering Luangwa River and its lagoons support over 400 bird species and more than 60 mammal species including Rhodesian giraffe, African bush elephant and African buffalo.

 History

-It was initially created as Luangwa Game Reserve in 1904.
+South Luangwa National Park was initially created as Luangwa Game Reserve in 1904.
 British conservationist Norman Carr was influential in setting up the South Luangwa National Park.
 A man ahead of his time, Norman Carr broke the mould of track-and-hunt safari and created conservation based tourism.

-In the 1950s, he persuaded the Paramount Chief to set aside a portion of tribal land as a Game Reserve and built the first game viewing camp open to the public in Northern Rhodesia (now Zambia).
+In the 1950s, a portion of tribal land was set aside as a game reserve, and the first game viewing camp opened to the public in Northern Rhodesia.
 Guests shot with cameras and not rifles; thus the South Luangwa became the home of the photographic and walking safari.
 Profits from this remote photographic camp in the bush went back into community.

 Background

 The park spans two eco-regions, both of them woodland savannah, distinguished by the dominant tree: Southern Miombo woodlands cover the higher slopes of the valley, while Zambezian and Mopane woodlands cover the bottom of the valley.
 The Mopane tree tolerates the higher temperatures and lower rainfall found at lower elevations than miombo trees which are found on the higher plateau.
 Within these woodland savannahs are larger patches of grassland, so that grazers such as zebra and leaf browsers such as giraffe are found in profusion in the same areas.
 Patches of flooded grassland habitats (floodplains) are found close to the river, on which hippopotamus graze at night.
 Their dung released into the river fertilises its waters and sustains the fish population which in turn sustains the crocodiles.

 The Luangwa valley, continued to the west by the Lunsemfwa River valley, contains some varieties of animals such as Cookson's wildebeest and Crawshay's zebra which are endemic or near-endemic to the valley.
 It also represents something of a natural barrier to human migration and transport, no roads cross it and this has helped conserve its wildlife.